-Weeks 1-5: 3 hours of classes per week (2 hours online, 1 hour face-to-face), 1 x 2 hour seminar per week (1 hour seminar, 1 hour online seminar), 1 x 1 hour studio per week.
+Weeks 1-5: 3 hours of class per week (2 hours online, 1 hour face-to-face), 1 x 2 hour seminar per week (1 hour seminar, 1 hour online seminar), 1 x 1 hour studio per week.

 |Scheduled learning activities - cloud (online)||

-Weeks 1-5: 3 hours of classes per week (2 hours online, 1 hour online consultation), 1 x 2 hour seminar per week (1 hour online seminar, 1 hour online consultation), 1 x 1 hour online studio per week.
+Weeks 1-5: 3 hours of class per week (2 hours online, 1 hour online consultation), 1 x 2 hour seminar per week (1 hour online seminar, 1 hour online consultation), 1 x 1 hour online studio per week.